aspect-build/rules_ts/docs/rules.md

 Some TypeScript options affect which files are emitted, and Bazel needs to predict these ahead-of-time.
 As a result, several options from the tsconfig file must be mirrored as attributes to ts_project.
-A validator action is run to help ensure that these are correctly mirrored.
+A validation action is run to help ensure that these are correctly mirrored.
 See https://www.typescriptlang.org/tsconfig for a listing of the TypeScript options.

 If you have problems getting your `ts_project` to work correctly, read the dedicated